Muhammadcod/Engineer-Task/README.md

 # FE-Engineer Task
-I  built this project as part of a job recruitment process Project can be found here https://boring-swirles-79b164.netlify.app/
+I  built this project as part of a job recruitment process Project host site can be found here https://boring-swirles-79b164.netlify.app/
 ## Available Scripts

 Firstly, clone the project and 'cd into the project directory' and run the following command: